The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Introduction

 The growth of $p$-torsions has been extensively studied in the context of Iwasawa theory.
-This theorem defines a numerical invariant of a $\Zp$-extension with any $p$-torsion growth.
+This theorem defines a numerical invariant, say, \emph{the $p$-adic class number} $\lim_{n\to \infty}|{\rm C}(k_{p^n})_{\text{non-}p}|$ of a $\Zp$-extension with any $p$-torsion growth.

-It is said that Gauss's proof of the quadratic reciprocity law using Gauss sums is based on his insight on the analogy between knots and prime numbers.
-In addition, the analogy between the Alexander--Fox theory for $\Z$-covers and the Iwasawa theory for $\Zp$-extensions has played an important role since 1960's (cf.\cite{Mazur1963, Morishita2012}).
-A $p$-adic refinement of Alexander--Fox theory is of its self-interests, as well as applies to the study of profinite rigidity (cf.\cite{Ueki5, Ueki6, YiLiu2022Invent}).
-In this view, we establish an analogue of Theorem \ref{thm.field} for 3-manifolds:
+It is said that Gauss's proof of the quadratic reciprocity law using Gauss sums is based on his insight into the analogy between knots and prime numbers.
+In addition, the analogy between the Alexander--Fox theory for $\Z$-covers and the Iwasawa theory for $\Zp$-extensions has played an important role since the 1960s (cf.~\cite{Mazur1963, Morishita2012}).
+A $p$-adic refinement of Alexander--Fox's theory is of its self-interests, as well as applies to the study of profinite rigidity (cf.~\cite{Ueki5, Ueki6, YiLiu2023Invent}).
+In this view, we establish the Iwasawa-type formula and an analogue of \Cref{thm.field} for unbranched $\Zp$-cover of 3-manifolds.